CimeM/CimeM.github.io/_posts/2016-05-18-mvc-what-why-and-how.markdown

 The purpose is not only to sort the code, but also making the code more bug prone.
 Also it enables easy and fast upgrades.

-Coming with a fresh head t this topic it may seem abstract, but once you stumble trough some of your mentors code you will see it.
+Coming with a fresh head to this topic it may seem abstract, but once you stumble trough some of your mentors code you will see it.
 Much like text writing, code also has many levels of focus.
 Because these boxes are connected there is sometimes hard to distinguish where to put your code.
 Especially if you are writing it starting from the point of visual interface.

 What helped me is to approach the writing of the code by first creating visual objects, connecting it to the View. in The View there are actions and other methods where I wrote future commands which will be sent to the model.
 That is how I saw what is suppose to happen when user interacts with the UI and also what functions are expected to exist.
 The functions were basically method calls with simple names - here I don't go into details, and I don't bother yet what is behind the functions.